protocol/research-website/content/posts/202103-fosdem/index.md

 *Q: What are the conditions that one needs to meet to become a node in the League of Entropy?*

 A: The conditions cover a wide range of criteria given that the League of Entropy is a production-ready network.
 First of all, we require a high level of expertise in deploying and monitoring secure networked infrastructure.
 Secondly, a dedicated team that is reachable 24/7 in case of problems needs to be in place.
-Furthermore, we also aim for high diversity in terms of cloud providers (or self-hosting solutions), jurisdictions, and geographical locations.
+Furthermore, we aim for high diversity in terms of cloud providers (or self-hosting solutions), jurisdictions, and geographical locations.
 Even though we aim to be as open as possible (in the semi-permissioned model under which drand operates), joining the network as an individual is discouraged.
 You can find more information via [the drand Github repo and mailing list](https://drand.love/about/community/#mailing-list).

 *Q: Are there different implementations of drand?*

 A: Currently the [main implementation](https://github.com/drand/drand) is in Go.
 Work on a Rust implementation for drand is in progress.
 On the client side (that is, in order to fetch and verify the randomness) there is a Go and a Rust implementation, as well as a wasm implementation that is compatible with the smart contract platform on the COSMOS blockchain.

 ### [Bitswap Talk](https://fosdem.org/2021/schedule/event/ipfs/)